tristanpenman/n64-heart-rust/PLAN.md

 * Update examples (**in progress**)
   * ~~Update examples 3 and 4 to use nust64~~
   * Avoid use of xargo in example 2
+  * Replace example 5
     * Add example using n64-pac instead of manual definitions
-  * Flesh out example 5
-    * libdragon in C
-  * Implement example 6
+  * Replace example 6
-    * libdragon in Rust
-  * Implement example 7
-    * More graphics in Rust
+    * Sprites or audio ?
 * Bundle precompiled ROMS
 * Automated builds